WSU-cshimizu/ceg4110-group-project-figuring-it-out/deliverables/guests/guest_DFL.md

 Often times, there is difference between what stakeholders think they know what they want in a software system and what really is needed in a software.
 To bridge this gap, the business analyst sits through multiple iterations of discussions with stakeholders and guide them towards what really is necessary for the project success.

+As a software engineer, prioritize the important tasks first.
+If there's a system failure or any other bugs, fix it before anything else.
+Focus on delivering key features and meeting client needs, leaving less urgent work for later.

 ## Differences in Teaching
 Scrum struggles with unexpected events occuring during a sprint that's already planned out.